ForceGT/MeasureComposable/README.md

 ### Use Case

-Often, you come across a use case, where you need to measure the size of a particular composable, to position or measure another composable, in the same screen
+Often, you come across a use case, where you need to measure the size of a particular composable, to position or measure another composable, in the same screen, you might need to use a lot of hacks and modifiers.
+This library will give you a readable workaround over the same

 ### Potential Solutions and their Problems